JohnLavender474/Elive-Meal-Service-API/README.md

 </ol>

 If for any reason you want to build from source instead of the running the jar, you can load this project into IntelliJ and create a run configuration for running the main method in App.java.
-IntelliJ

-Alternatively, if for any reason you prefer or need to do so (such as inability to install JRE locally), you can look into running Java on Docker: https://www.jetbrains.com/help/idea/running-a-java-app-in-a-container.html#run_java_app_in_container
+Alternatively, you can look into running Java from Docker: https://www.jetbrains.com/help/idea/running-a-java-app-in-a-container.html#run_java_app_in_container

 #### OUTPUT FOR "java -jar Fast-Meal-Service-API.jar test"